 Name Default Value Description alarmFilter - A Spring SpEL expression (see bellow) used to filter alarms.
-Set this to an empty string to disable filtering, and forward all alarms. nodeRefreshTim eoutMs 300000 (5 minutes) Number of milliseconds to wait before looking up a node in the database again.
-Decrease this value to improve accuracy at the cost of additional database look ups. alarmSyncInter valMs 300000 (5 minutes) Number of milliseconds at which the contents of the alarm topic will be synchronized with the local database.
+Set this to an empty string to disable filtering, and forward all alarms. nodeRefreshTimeout Ms 300000 (5 minutes) Number of milliseconds to wait before looking up a node in the database again.
+Decrease this value to improve accuracy at the cost of additional database look ups. alarmSyncIntervalM s 300000 (5 minutes) Number of milliseconds at which the contents of the alarm topic will be synchronized with the local database.
 Decrease this to improve accuracy at the cost of additional database look ups.
-Set this value to 0 to disable alarm synchronization.
+Set this value to 0 to disable alarm synchronization. startAlarmSyncWith CleanState false Set this to true to force the Kafka Streams client to start with a clean state on every boot.